 - Anonymous (Minnesota)

-"Larry was a great shepard, and I thought all the guides did outstanding.
+"Larry was a great shepherd, and I thought all the guides did outstanding.
 My favorite sites were the bean farms, the Amazon, and Iguassu Falls."

 - Dean C. (Illinois)